 The Chief Constable has produced a separate set of accounts which explains how the resources provided by the PCC have been used to deliver operational policing services.

-The Net Revenue Budget for the Group for 2021/22 was £262 million, of which £2.8 million was retained by the PCC for its services.
+The Net Revenue Budget for the Group for 2022/23 was £279.1 million, of which £3.3 million was retained by the PCC for the services it provides.

 2. Introduction to Surrey